Often people ask what my favourite destination was in our sailboat travels! After twenty-five years, I still never vacillate....

-November 7th the rains ceased and the snow began.
+November 7th the rains ceased and the snow began, sailing Alaska was now not an option.
 Enchanted by the winter wonderland effect the white beauty of the snow performed on the little town, in a siege of enthusiasm we ordered cross-country skis from the local catalog store.

 We skied around town now after dinner, going over what we would in the spring find out were people's fences, staircases, gardens, and garbage cans.
 The streets were deserted, and we would glide along breathing in the clean, crisp air, looking for likely objects to ski over.

 And now the weather grew so cold the harbor began to freeze.
 Our pumps froze, bilge lines froze, even our bed froze.
 Nightly as we crawled into our bed I saw a line of ice slowly building along the hull by the mattress.

 nights the sheets would be frozen to the hull, and I'd have to jerk them free.

 It slowly and continually grew, and I studied the encroaching ice, vaguely